JavaMoney/jsr354-ri/moneta-core/src/main/asciidoc/userguide.md

 Nevertheless there are strategies to mitigate these possible issues.
 The most easy and obvious strategy hereby is simply *converting explicitly to the required target type, before performing any operations*.
-This can be easily achieved, since every implementation in _moneta_ provides corresponding static +from()+ methods:
+This can be easily achieved, since every implementation in _moneta_ provides corresponding static `from()` methods:

-_Using the custom monetary amount implementation with +Money+:_
+_Using the custom monetary amount implementation with `Money`:_
 ```java
 MyMoney money1;
 Money money = Money.from(myMoney);